 Enable the CloudTrail Logging.
 This will cause the trail to begin actively monitoring activity within your account.
 New log messages will now be generated to be collected by Alert Logic.

 Note: Because Alert Logic only collects log messages that have been generated after the log source has been configured, even if there are other messages that were previously generated by the CloudTrail service, they will not be collected.

-Confirm that the configured AWS SQS queue has been subscribed to the SNS topic that the CloudTrail service is publishing to.
+Confirm that the configured AWS SQS queue has been subscribed to the SNS topic to which the CloudTrail service is publishing

-- Once you’ve noted the SQS queue name, navigate to the CloudTrail section of the AWS Console.
+Once you have noted the SQS queue name, navigate to the CloudTrail section of the AWS Console.